fruitsaladchan/Bad-Apple-Terminal/README.md

    - Try running with explicit locale: `LANG=en_US.UTF-8 ./badapple`

 2. If audio doesn't play:
-   - Verify audio.wav exists in the correct directory
    - Check SDL2 is installed correctly
    - Check audio device permissions

 3. If the video is too large/small:
    - Adjust your terminal font size.
-Most terminal will use control +/- to adjust size
+Most terminal will use 'control +/-' to adjust size
-   - Or modify the scale values in the ffmpeg command (step 4)
+   - Or modify the scale values in the ffmpeg command in the python script

 ## File Structure
 ```